Cisco Logo

 Learning & Development

-Cisco invests significantly in learning and development.
-There are internal training platforms, certification support (including networking and security certifications), tuition reimbursement programs, and rotational opportunities.
-Employees can access technical courses, leadership tracks, and mentorship programs.
-The company encourages continuous learning and often rewards employees who pursue advanced certifications and cross-functional skills.
+Cisco puts real money into development.
+There are internal training platforms, certification support for networking and security certs, tuition reimbursement, and rotational programs.
+Leadership tracks and mentorship programs exist alongside the technical courses.
+The company rewards people who pursue certifications and pick up cross-functional skills.

 Opportunities for Promotions

-Promotion paths are generally structured and transparent.
-There are clear levels for individual contributors and managers, with documented expectations for advancement.
-Movement across teams and business units is possible and often encouraged for career growth.
-Promotion timelines will vary by role and performance; high performers can advance quickly, while others may follow a more standard timeline.
+Promotion paths are structured and reasonably transparent.
+Levels are documented, expectations for advancement are written down, and moving across teams or business units is possible and often encouraged.
+How fast you move depends on your role and performance.
+High performers can advance quickly; most people follow a more standard timeline.

 Salary Ranges